bitschift/OpenBrew/src/pihwcontrol/README.md

   CONSTRAINT data_pk PRIMARY KEY (id)
 );
 ```
-Temperature will be sent in units of degrees, Celsius.
+Temperature will be stored in units of degrees, Celsius.
 Water level will be a delta in centimeters
 over the time of brewing.

+To collect data, the datacollect.py service must be instantiated in the background, and will store sensor
+readings in the db every 10 minutes.

 ### Controlling Stirring and Temperature
 The command listener in `modulecontrol.py` looks for a command and a value.